wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     *   (b) if in the opinion of the expert making the supplementary statement, any opinions expressed in the original statement require further comment because of any such denial or qualification of any assertions of fact, or for any other reason, the supplementary statement shall contain such comments.

-    Section 40: substituted, on 1 September 1983, by section 20 of the Securities Amendment Act 1982 (1982 No 147).
+    Section 40: replaced, on 1 September 1983, by section 20 of the Securities Amendment Act 1982 (1982 No 147).

     Section 40(1)(a): amended, on 3 May 2001, by [section 5(d)][360] of the Securities Amendment Act 2001 (2001 No 25).